 We offer a jam-packed programme of events and activities throughout the year for all ages, from nature reserve Yoga to family wildlife watch, reserve rambles and more.
 Many events are held just for members.

 Access to training

 Our regular training events offer members a chance to meet with other members and volunteers, they are designed to help you build upon your own knowledge and appreciation of nature conservation.

-Durham Wildlife Trust has a number of affiliated local interest groups, from photography to botany.
+Durham Wildlife Trust has a number of affiliated local and specialist interest groups, including local area groups, photography and botany groups.
 Join today and explore your interests with like minded people.

 The truth is: the natural world is changing.
 And we are totally dependent on that world.
 It provides our food, water and air.
 It is the most precious thing we have and we need to defend it.